table of contents

-cykle is an innovative, semi-generative melodic step sequencer for iOS that is based around the concept of sequencing individual musical parameters (such as pitch, velocity, length, transposition, etc.) independently, by way of decoupled sequencer lanes. thus, the interplay between simple elements yields complex and musically interesting results.
+cykle is an innovative, semi-generative melodic step sequencer for iOS that works by abstracting away all musical parameters (such as pitch, velocity, length, transposition and more) into individual sequences, by way of decoupled sequencer lanes. thus, the interplay between simple elements easily yields complex and musically interesting results.

 the design of cykle was partly inspired by the article Manipulations of Musical Patterns (1981) by composer Laurie Spiegel.

-the standalone app communicates with other MIDI-enabled apps via CoreMIDI virtual endpoints (configurable via the channel view).
+the standalone app communicates with other MIDI-enabled apps via CoreMIDI virtual endpoints (configurable in the channel view).

 this manual uses various terms specific to sequencers and cykle, which will be clarified below:

 a step is an atomic unit in a sequence. a step can be either binary (on/off) or scalar value (for instance, a pitch class or a beat division).